 Please note – The Society of Antiquaries will send digital images by email.
 Images sent by CD incur additional charges.

 I have read and agree to the Society of Antiquaries of London’s Image Policy, outlining Terms and Conditions of Image Use, including use of a specified credit line.

+Permission tick-box (necessary field)

+[ ] I hereby grant the Society of Antiquaries of London the right to process my personal data for the purposes of this image request and the effective management of our library’s image request service.
+For further information, please see our privacy policy.

 Signed…………………………………………………………..
 Date………………………………………….

-Please return this form as an email attachment to images@sal.org.uk.
-Alternatively you can post it to the Society at:

-The Society of Antiquaries of London

-Burlington House

-Piccadilly

-London

-W1J 0BE

 The Society of Antiquaries of London is a registered charity (charity no. 207237) and relies on donations from individuals, companies, trusts and foundations to support our work.
 All proceeds from image sales and licensing are used to support the work of the Society.